nextcloud/notify_push/DEVELOPING.md

   to `https://cloud.example.com/ocs/v2.php/cloud/capabilities`
 - Open a websocket connection to the provided websocket url
 - Send the username over the websocket connection
-- Send the password over the websocket connection
+- Send the password over the websocket connection (see also [pre-authenticated tokens])
 - If the credentials are correct, the server will return with "authenticated"
 - The server will send the following notifications
     - "notify_file" when a file for the user has been changed